 II.B.1.
-For each required educational unit (four-week or one-month block, or longitudinal experience), a core faculty member must be responsible for curriculum development and for ensuring orientation, supervision, teaching of, and timely feedback and evaluation to the residents.
+There must be a core faculty member for each required educational unit who is responsible for curriculum development and for ensuring orientation, supervision, teaching, and timely feedback and evaluation to the residents.

 II.B.2.
-At least annually, program leaders and core faculty members must participate in faculty or leadership development relevant to their roles in the program.
+At least annually, program leaders and core faculty members must participate in faculty or leadership development relevant to their role in the program.
 II.B.3.
-All faculty members involved in the education of residents should participate in programs to enhance the effectiveness of their skills as educators, based on their roles in the program.
+All faculty members involved in the education of residents should participate in faculty development programs, such as courses, mentoring, and/or workshops, to enhance the effectiveness of their skills as educators.
 II.B.4.
 There must be faculty members with expertise in general pediatrics who have ongoing responsibility for the care of general pediatric patients.
-These faculty members must: II.B.4.a) participate actively in formal teaching sessions; and, II.B.4.b) serve as attending physicians for inpatients, outpatients, and term newborns.
+These faculty members must: II.B.4.a) participate actively in formal teaching sessions; and, II.B.4.b) serve as attending physicians for inpatients, outpatients, and/or term newborns.
 II.B.5.
-Faculty members with subspecialty certification must function on an ongoing basis as integral parts of the clinical and instructional components of the program in both inpatient and outpatient settings, including a faculty member in each of the following subspecialty areas of pediatrics: II.B.5.a) adolescent medicine; II.B.5.b) developmental-behavioral pediatrics; II.B.5.c) neonatal-perinatal medicine; II.B.5.d) pediatric critical care; II.B.5.e) pediatric emergency medicine; and, II.B.5.f) at least five other distinct pediatric medical disciplines.
+Faculty members with expertise in the following subspecialty areas of pediatrics_must function on an ongoing basis as integral parts of the clinical and instructional components of the program in both inpatient and outpatient settings, including a faculty member in each of the following: II.B.5.a) neonatal-perinatal medicine; II.B.5.b) pediatric critical care; II.B.5.c) pediatric emergency medicine; and, II.B.5.d) at least five other distinct pediatric medical disciplines.
 II.B.6.
-At the primary clinical site, there must be at least one physician available for clinical consultation and teaching of residents who is certified in each of the following areas: II.B.6.a) diagnostic radiology; II.B.6.b) pathology; and, II.B.6.c) surgery.
+At the primary clinical site, there must be at least one physician from the following areas available when needed for clinical consultation and teaching of residents: II.B.6.a) diagnostic radiology; II.B.6.b) pathology; and, II.B.6.c) surgery.
+II.B.7.
+Faculty members must maintain awareness of and respond to patient volumes and acuity as they affect the workload and well-being of the residents, and the safety of the patients.
+II.B.8.
+Faculty members with expertise in adolescent medicine and developmental-behavioral pediatrics should be available for education and consultation.
 II.C.
 Other Program Personnel See International Foundational Requirements, Section II.C.
 II.D.
 Resources

 II.D.1.
 The program must have an intensive care facility that is appropriately equipped and staffed for the care of a sufficient number of critically ill pediatric patients.

-II.D.2.
-There must be an emergency facility that specializes in the care of pediatric patients and that receives pediatric patients who have been transported via the Emergency Medical Services system, if it is available in the country or jurisdiction.
-II.D.3.
+- II.D.2.
+There must be an emergency facility that specializes in the care of pediatric patients and that receives pediatric patients who have been transported via the Emergency Medical Services system, if it is available in the country or jurisdiction. - II.D.3.
 There must be a sufficient number of patients being treated in the intensive care unit to support the required experiences for the number of residents in the program.